paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.slf4j:slf4j-api  1.7.12
- - a level        2 dependency among 3 (possibly transitive) uses

-2017-03-16 16:36  1.7.25
+   - a level 2 dependencies among 3 (possibly transitive) uses 2017-03-16 16:36  1.7.25
 2017-02-24 11:05  1.7.24
 2017-02-14 22:31  1.7.23